-Once a prospective student's admission steps are complete, the interview is conducted, and the required forms are received, he or she is notified regarding program acceptance or denial.
-Additional information regarding final admission steps and registration for classes is provided with the notification of acceptance.
-It is critical to remain in contact with the assigned program coordinator during the admission process to ensure any final steps are completed.
+During the Coffee and Conversations meeting, an interview is conducted, and the required forms are received.
+Additional information regarding final admission steps and registration for classes is provided.
+It is critical to remain in contact with the assigned Bachelor Advisor, faculty member or Director or Education during the admission process to ensure any final steps are completed.